Niumi Nao Music Video

 solution

-Working with director Juan Germán Estrada and the production team at A Good Story Studios, we built a two-day film shoot structured around contrast—between saturation and emptiness, motion and stillness, presence and void.
-I developed the creative direction, lyrics, and vocal performance, while Akros Sinclair produced the music.
-Visually, the video explores shifting color palettes: from luminous tones that represent fleeting moments of recognition to desaturated grays that express inner fragmentation.
-Digital interventions, blurred silhouettes, and layered compositions evoke the instability of self-perception.
-Every frame was treated as an emotional landscape rather than a narrative, using texture and light to articulate what words often fail to name.
+In collaboration with director Juan Germán Estrada, our team at A Good Story Studios created a two-day film shoot that plays with the balance of contrast: saturation versus emptiness, motion versus stillness, presence versus void.
+Creative direction, lyrics, and vocal performance by me; musical production by Akros Sinclair.
+Visually, the video navigates through shifting colour palettes: from luminous tones representative of the transient moments of recognition to desaturated greys, articulating inner fragmentation.
+Digital interventions blur silhouettes and layer compositions to reflect the instability of self-perception.
+Texture and light might have been used to articulate what words often fail to name, treating each frame more like an emotional landscape than a narrative.

 Building a Self from Absence